AB 1825 Regulations

 5. Duplicate Training: A supervisor who has already received training in compliance with AB1825 within the prior two years from a current, prior, alternate or joint employer is only required to read and to acknowledge receipt of the organizations’ anti-harassment policy within six months of assuming the new supervisory position, or within six months of the employer’s eligibility.
 The specific supervisors should otherwise be put on a two year tracking schedule based on the supervisor’s last training.
 The burden of establishing if the prior training was legally compliant is on the current employer.

 6. Duration of Training: While California harassment training requirements call for at least two hours of sexual harassment training, it doesn’t need to be completed in two consecutive hours.
 The minimum duration of a training segment shall be no less than an hour for classroom training and webinars.
-E-learning courses (such as Workplace Answers) may include bookmarking features which allow a supervisor to pause their individual training so long as the actual e-learning program is two hours.
+E-learning courses (such as Workplace Answers, an EVERFI Company) may include bookmarking features which allow a supervisor to pause their individual training so long as the actual e-learning program is two hours.

 For more information on California harassment training requirements visit The California Department of Fair Employment and Housing website.